 Workplace Health and Safety responses to the Corona Virus (SARS-CoV19)

 The WHO-designed training courses, such as those developed in response to the SARS-CoV-2 outbreak, aimed at helping health workers (and the public) understand and react appropriately to suspected cases of SARS-COV19 and other contagious disease outbreaks in their facilities and communities.

 W.H.O.
 Technical Guidance on pandemic responses – resources

 Which online training course topics, and recommendations, are available from the World Health Organisation (W.H.O.)?

 The W.H.O.
 Guidelines and Training Resources

 To assist countries in recognising, reporting, treating and preventing the rapid spread of diseases including new variants of the SARS-COV19 virus, the W.H.O.:

-- provided multilingual resources for staying updated on the coronavirus situation.
+- provided multilingual resources for staying updated on global disease outbreaks situations

 Examples of W.H.O. online training courses for COVID-19 include: